Caribbean Sea: Climate

 The average sea surface temperatures for the Caribbean Atlantic Ocean, 25–27 August 2005.
 Hurricane Katrina is seen just above Cuba.

-The climate of the Caribbean is driven by the low latitude and tropical ocean currents that run through it.
+The Caribbean's climate is driven by its low latitude and tropical ocean currents.
 The principal ocean current is the North Equatorial Current, which enters the region from the tropical Atlantic.
-The climate of the area is tropical, varying from tropical rainforest in some areas to tropical savanna in others.
-There are also some locations that are arid climates with considerable drought in some years.
+The climate of the area is tropical, varying from tropical rainforest in some regions to tropical savanna in others.
+There are also some locations with arid climates and considerable drought in some years.

 Rainfall varies with elevation, size, and water currents.
-Cool upwelling keep the ABC islands arid.
+Cool upwelling keeps the ABC islands arid.
 Warm, moist trade winds blow consistently from the east, creating both rainforest and semi-arid climates across the region.
-The tropical rainforest climates include lowland areas near the Caribbean Sea from Costa Rica north to Belize, and the Dominican Republic and Puerto Rico.
+Tropical rainforest climates include lowland areas near the Caribbean Sea from Costa Rica north to Belize, as well as the Dominican Republic and Puerto Rico.

 More seasonal dry tropical savanna climates are found in Cuba, northern Venezuela and Colombia, and southern Yucatán, Mexico.
-Arid climates are found along the extreme northern coast of Venezuela (e.g. Paraguaná Peninsula) and Colombia (e.g. Guajira Peninsula) out to the islands including Aruba and Curaçao, and the northern tip of Yucatán.
+Arid climates are found along the extreme northern coast of Venezuela (e.g., Paraguaná Peninsula) and Colombia (e.g., Guajira Peninsula), extending to the islands, including Aruba and Curaçao, and to the northern tip of Yucatán.

 Tropical cyclones are a threat to the nations that rim the Caribbean Sea.
 While landfalls are infrequent, the resulting loss of life and property damage makes them a significant hazard to life in the Caribbean.
 Tropical cyclones that impact the Caribbean often develop off the West coast of Africa and make their way west across the Atlantic Ocean toward the Caribbean, while other storms develop in the Caribbean itself.
-The Caribbean hurricane season lasts from June to November, with the majority of hurricanes occurring during August and September.
-On average, around nine tropical storms form each year, with five reaching hurricane strength.
-According to the National Hurricane Center 385 hurricanes occurred in the Caribbean between 1494 and 1900.
+The Caribbean hurricane season runs from June to November, with most hurricanes occurring in August and September.
+On average, about nine tropical storms form each year, with five reaching hurricane strength.
+According to the National Hurricane Center, 385 hurricanes occurred in the Caribbean between 1494 and 1900.

 Flora and fauna

-The region has a high level of biodiversity and many species are endemic to the Caribbean.
+The region has a high level of biodiversity, and many species are endemic to the Caribbean.